-Get smart: Phones collect critical civil infrastructure data
+Get smart: Phones collect critical road surface data

-Smartphone technology is constantly improving and increasingly prevalent, making it a perfect vehicle to determine asphalt quality more rapidly and more cheaply than current methods.
-They can already make video calls, play games with someone across the globe and track how well you sleep, how many steps you walk and how long your ride will take to get to you.
+Smartphone technology is constantly improving and increasingly prevalent, making it a perfect vehicle to determine asphalt quality more rapidly and more cost efficiently than current methods.
+It can already make video calls, play games with someone across the globe and track how well you sleep, how many steps you walk and how long your ride will take to get to you.
 What if smartphones could tell your department of transportation the quality of the roads you drive on?

 A pair of Mizzou Engineering researchers has developed a way to monitor civil infrastructure with little more than a device that 77 percent of Americans carry in their pocket each and every day.

 Assistant Professor Amir Alavi and Glen Barton Chair of Flexible Pavement Technology Bill Buttlar of the MU Civil and Environmental Engineering Department recently published “An overview of smartphone technology for citizen-centered, real-time and scalable civil infrastructure monitoring,” in Future Generation Computer Systems.

 The study outlines how sensors that currently exist in smartphones can be used to estimate the quality of a given road, bridge or runway surface.
 This data can be used to make critical decisions on repair in heavily trafficked areas.
 Many modern smartphones include sensors such as gyroscopes, accelerometers and cameras and contain the ability to interface with external sensors, including infrared devices.